Huzaifa0197/Run-apache-server/README.md

 # Run-apache-server

-My First EC2 Project on AWS – From Terminal to Live Website! 💻🌐
+My EC2 Project on AWS – From Terminal to Live Website! 💻🌐

 Just achieved a major milestone in my cloud journey: